 Properties in the area range from £40,000 one bed back-to-back properties to over £1 million character or high-spec modern homes.

 Also known simply as Henley, Henley-in-Arden is a picturesque Warwickshire village.
-According to Rob McCarthy of Fine & Country West Midlands, Henley provides the perfect countryside home with amazing views over the hills and fields that go on for around 26 miles towards Worcester.
-“On top of the amazing surroundings, you also get fantastic transport links into Birmingham and London via road and train,” says McCarthy.
+According to Martin Grant of Fine & Country Solihull, Henley provides the perfect countryside home with amazing views over the hills and fields that go on for around 26 miles towards Worcester.
+“On top of the amazing surroundings, you also get fantastic transport links into Birmingham and London via road and train,” says Grant.

 Last year most property sales in the area involved detached homes which sold for on average £657,598.